Blog

 TOGETHER – WE FOSTER LEADERS, WE FOSTER INSIGHTS, WE FOSTER PROGRESS – TO BETTER HUMANITY.
 This is the Foster School’s mission statement, and it serves as the north star for how we do business here.
 Please select one part of our mission statement and describe how it resonates with you in your personal or professional life.

 This essay is all about the alignment between your values and Foster’s core mission.
-Begin by choosing the part of the mission statement that genuinely resonates with you:
+Begin by choosing the part of the mission statement that genuinely resonates with you and that you have applied in your life:

 Pick the element that best connects to your lived experiences or aspirations.
 Here is some advice for each option:

-No matter which option you select, be authentic, not performative.
-Show through storytelling rather than just offering claims, illustrating how the chosen value is already a part of your life.
+No matter which part of Foster’s mission you select, be authentic, not performative.
+Show through storytelling, rather than just offering claims, to illustrate how the chosen value is already a part of your life.
 Then, look ahead: how will you continue to live out that value at Foster and beyond?
 Make your essay personal, grounded, and reflective.

 Essay #3 (optional)